whatsinport

 Nearby Places:

 Located in the village of Ano Mera, Mykonos is the 16th century Tourliani Monastery, one of the oldest monasteries in the Cyclades Islands cluster.
-The Tourliani Monastery is renowned for its beautiful wood-carved alter screen that was crafted in Florence in the 18th century and contains several exquisite ecclesiastical artefacts, including the miraculous icon of the Virgin Mary, which is believed to be the work of the Apostle Luke.
+The Tourliani Monastery is renowned for its beautiful wood-carved alter screen that was crafted in Florence in the 18th century and contains several exquisite ecclesiastical artifacts, including the miraculous icon of the Virgin Mary, which is believed to be the work of the Apostle Luke.
 In Platis Gialos, we suggest visiting the Well of Giannaros - a large underground cistern, with a staircase that leads to its bottom -, as well as the three towers that were built during the Hellenistic Era and used to defend Mykonos Island Greece.

-Shopping and Food:
+Shopping and Food

 One of the really wonderful things about shopping in Mykonos is that the shops and boutiques sometimes stay open until real late.
 While there are a few main shopping streets, the best way to find the best deals is to wander throughout the city finding smaller shops that reside on the side streets.
 Gold jewelry is something special here.